Load OpenStreetMap data to PostGIS

 postgresql.conf are intended to improve performance by reducing disk I/O.

-I'm reducing WAL activity, disabling replication, increasing checkpoint timeout, and disabling autovacuum.
+These changes reduce WAL activity, disabling replication, increasing checkpoint timeout, and disables autovacuum.

 autovacuum=offis a bad idea on most systems!
 Do not do this on production instances!

 wal_level=minimal hot_standby=off max_wal_senders=0 checkpoint_timeout=1d max_wal_size=10GB min_wal_size=1GB shared_buffers=500MB autovacuum=off

 WARNING: These settings are for NOT ideal for most production Postgres servers!

 The VM I am using has 8GB RAM, so I could set